2026 Small Kitchen Renovation Cost Reality

 Typical 6-Week Schedule

-- Week 1: Design finalization, permit applications
+- Week 1: Design finalization, material selection at our Lincoln Park showroom

-- Week 2: Material ordering, permit wait
+- Week 2: Material ordering, permit applications (Express Permit Program: 5–10 day approval)

 - Week 3: Demo (1–2 days), rough plumbing/electric